neperfepx/neper/doc/fileformat.rst

 - :data:`<crysym>` is the crystal symmetry (:data:`triclinic`, :data:`cubic` or :data:`hexagonal`).

 - :data:`**data` denotes the beginning of the data field.
-Data can be provided in the :file:`.tesr` file or in a separate file, using :data:`*file`, see below.
+Data can be provided in-file or in a separate file, using :data:`*file`, see below.

 - :data:`<data_format>` is the format of the data.
 It can be either :data:`ascii`, :data:`binary8` (8-bit binary), :data:`binary16` (16-bit binary, Little-Endian), :data:`binary16_big` (16-bit binary, Big-Endian), :data:`binary32` (32-bit binary, Little-Endian) or :data:`binary32_big` (32-bit binary, Big-Endian).